 BS, Dept of Chemistry, North Carolina State UniversityPhD, Dept of Chemistry, Florida State University

-Post Doctoral, Dept of Biology, CaltechPost Doctoral, Dept of Chemistry, Caltech
+Post Doctorate, Dept of Biology, CaltechPost Doctorate, Dept of Chemistry, Caltech

 Biosciences Graduate ProgramDepartment of Biochemistry PhDInterdisciplinary Graduate Program in Molecular and Cellular BiologyInterdisciplinary Graduate Program in Translational BiomedicineMedical Scientist Training Program